microsoft/farmvibes-ai/docs/source/docfiles/markdown/workflow_yaml/data_processing/clip/clip.md

   - clip_raster.input_item
 sinks:
   clipped_raster: clip_raster.clipped_raster
+parameters:
+  hard_clip: false
 tasks:
   clip_raster:
     op: clip_raster
+    parameters:
+      hard_clip: '@from(hard_clip)'
 edges: null
 description:
-  short_description: Performs a soft clip on an input raster based on a provided reference
+  short_description: Performs a clip on an input raster based on a provided reference
     geometry.
   long_description: The workflow outputs a new raster copied from the input raster
     with its geometry metadata as the intersection between the input raster's geometry and the provided reference geometry.
+If the parameter hard_clip is set to true, then only data in the intersection is kept in output.
 The workflow raises an error if there is no intersection between both geometries.
   sources:
     raster: Input raster to be clipped.
     input_geometry: Reference geometry.
   sinks:
     clipped_raster: Clipped raster with the reference geometry.
-  parameters: null
+  parameters:
+    hard_clip: 'if true, keeps only data inside the intersection of reference and input geometries, soft clip otherwise

+      '

 ```